vhateg/arduino-space-shooter/README.md

 - [ ] Different enemies that also change position on screen.
 - [ ] Different random speeds for asteroids/ enemies/ items.
 - [ ] New items such as different guns, portals, and other interesting things.
-- [ ] Remove the endless nature of the game and add different (selectable!) levels.
+- [ ] Remove the endless nature of the game and add different (selectable!) levels with different themes.
 - [ ] Add bosses at the end of each stage.<br>
 Keep in mind that the code itself can be changed to make different games
 ## How to make it